dopeboy/curriculum-2.0/units/10-versioncontrol/README.md

 #Unit 10 - Version control

 ##Synopsis
 This unit introduces version control.
-Students will learn how to clone, pull, push, and merge using Git.
+Students will learn how to clone, push, and pull using Git.

 ##Lessons